google/guetzli/README.md

 image](https://github.com/google/guetzli/releases/download/v0/bees.png).

-You can pass a `--quality Q` parameter to set quality in units equivalent to libjpeg quality.
+You can pass a `--quality Q` parameter to set quality in units equivalent to libjpeg quality (0 - 100).
+Quality is currently limited to numbers greater than 83 and require modifying the code to go bellow the set threshold.

 You can also pass a `--verbose` flag to see a trace of encoding attempts made.

 Please note that JPEG images do not support alpha channel (transparency).
 If the